aigoncharov/reducer-class/README.md

 ### When to use `@ActionReflect`

 You can use `@ActionReflect` if you want to run a reducer function for a single action. **Works with TypeScript only!** Action must be a class-based action.
-It can be a flux-action-class' action, a classic NGRX class-based action or any other class which has eaither a static property `type` or a property `type` on the instance of the class.
+It can be a flux-action-class' action, a classic NGRX class-based action or any other class which has either a static property `type` or a property `type` on the instance of the class.

 ### Running several reducers for the same action